 Offshore captive insurance offers some significant benefits to many companies, including small to large Fortune 500 firms.
 To form a captive insurance company, please feel free use the number or form on this page.

 This purpose of this page is to give a general overview of the subject matter.
 It involves complex legal and tax planning knowledge.
-It is not intended to give nor should it be considered tax or legal advice.
+We do not intend to give nor should you consider it tax or legal advice.
+We highly recommend keeping licensed tax and legal counsel throughout its operation and use.

 I learned a lot about how exposed I was to lawsuits and judgements, I protected my wealth with several instruments.